Harvinder-Singh24/Paint-For-Kids/CMUgraphicsLib/Readme.txt

 	LEFT    -> LEFT_BUTTON
 	RIGHT   -> RIGHT_BUTTON

-Also, the default destructor behavior of the window object has changed.
-If a window is the last window object on screen, it will now not disappear until the mouse has been clicked in the window.
-This behavior can be changed using the SetWaitClose function described in "Manual.txt".
+The window object's default destruction behaviour has also altered.
+The last window object on the screen won't now vanish unless the mouse is clicked inside the window if it is a window.
+Using the SetWaitClose function, which is documented in "Manual.txt," this behaviour can be modified.

 With this release, the source for each compiler is the same; compiler differences are resolved in the file version.h.